TexasDigitalLibrary/tdr-assessment-scripts/README.md

 The code to export the full record of all deposits in each repository (***repository*-deposits-all.csv**) is included but is coded out at present.

 ### dataverse-file-assessment
-This script will return nine outputs:
+This script will return ten outputs:
 * ***date*_*institution*_all-dataverses.csv**: a dataframe with entries for all dataverses.
 * ***date*_*institution*_all-deposits.csv**: a dataframe with an entry for every dataset (including deaccessioned and never-published drafts) retrieved from the search process.
 For datasets that were previously published and are now in draft, multiple entries are recorded (default Search API behaviour).
 * ***date*_*institution*_all-deposits-deduplicated.csv**: the same but with only one record for each DOI, retaining the 'PUBLISHED' version over the 'DRAFT' version for datasets with multiple entries.